Leishmania protozoa are usually spread through the bite of infected sand flies.

 Supportive measures, such as adequate nutrition, blood transfusions, or antibiotics to treat concurrent bacterial infections, may be needed along with antileishmanial therapy.

 Liposomal amphotericin B is used to treat visceral leishmaniasis in people with AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
 HIV is transmitted... read more .
 Miltefosine is an alternative, but it is less likely to be effective.
-In addition, treatment of AIDS with antiretroviral drugs Drug Treatment of Human Immunodeficiency Virus (HIV) Infection Antiretroviral drugs used to treat human immunodeficiency virus (HIV) infection aim to do the following: Reduce the amount of HIV RNA (viral load) in the blood to an undetectable amount Restore... read more can improve a person's immune responses Immune Response Natural barriers and the immune system defend the body against organisms that can cause infection.
-(See also Lines of Defense.)
-Natural barriers include the skin, mucous membranes, tears, earwax... read more against Leishmania and reduce the risk of recurrence.
+In addition, treatment of AIDS with antiretroviral drugs Drug Treatment of Human Immunodeficiency Virus (HIV) Infection Antiretroviral drugs used to treat human immunodeficiency virus (HIV) infection aim to do the following: Reduce the amount of HIV RNA (viral load) in the blood to an undetectable amount Restore... read more can improve a person's immune responses Immune Response If the body did not have defenses against infection, it would quickly be overwhelmed by microorganisms.
+These defenses require a living, properly functioning body.
+A dead body begins to decay... read more against Leishmania and reduce the risk of recurrence.

 In some people with AIDS and recurrent visceral leishmaniasis, liposomal amphotericin B is given at regular intervals after initial treatment to prevent additional recurrences.